 In 2007 the community of Comrie came together to purchase Cultybraggan Camp, making it one of Scotland's largest community land buyouts.
 The camp is now owned by the people of Comrie and managed on their behalf by Comrie Development Trust.

 The camp is a working place: businesses operate from its huts, volunteers maintain the orchard and grounds, school groups visit the museum, and guests stay in converted accommodation.
-All income generated supports the long-term stewardship of the site and community projects across Comrie.
+Filming crews, event organisers, motorcycle rallies, and weddings have all used the site.
+All income generated supports the long-term stewardship of the camp and community projects across Comrie.

 The Museum